|MP 6.01.37||Radioimmunoscintigraphy Imaging (Monoclonal Antibody Imaging) with Indium-111 Capromab Pendetide (Prostascint®) for Prostate Cancer|

 Use of RIS scanning to direct “image-guided” radiotherapy

-Radioimmunoscintigraphy (RIS) imaging with Indium-111 capromab pendetide (ProstaScint) is an alternative imaging modality for patients with prostate cancer that is intended to assist in determining the extent and location of disease.
-For determining whether disease is present in the lymph nodes, RIS has a modest sensitivity, estimated at 50-75% and a moderate to high specificity, estimated at 72-93%.
+Radioimmunoscintigraphy (RIS) imaging with Indium-111 (In-111) capromab pendetide (ProstaScint) is an alternative imaging modality for patients with prostate cancer that is intended to assist in determining the extent and location of disease.
+For determining whether disease is present in the lymph nodes, RIS has a modest sensitivity, estimated at 50% to 75% and a moderate to high specificity, estimated at 72% to 93%.
 Because other imaging modalities have a suboptimal sensitivity for disease in the lymph nodes, RIS has been proposed to be used for staging prior to curative treatment.
-However, no studies have demonstrated that use of RIS for this purpose changes management, and therefore the evidence is insufficient to determine whether RIS improves health outcomes when used to stage prostate cancer pre-treatment.
+However, no studies have demonstrated that use of RIS for this purpose changes management, and therefore the evidence is insufficient to determine whether RIS improves health outcomes when used to stage prostate cancer pretreatment.